BGforgeNet/bg2-tweaks-and-tricks/docs/traps.md

 You can choose to use intuition just out of combat, or in combat too.

 Based on intuition, multiple actions may be taken:
 - Pause game on all traps, or just ground ones.
+This is not the same as game option "trap found".
+Game option pause triggers when trap is detected.
+This component adds an extra pause when a party member "suspects" that a trap might be nearby.
+Before it's detected.
 - Toggle Find Traps automatically, provided that the character's class allows it.
 - Center on the character, or on location of the supposed trap.
 - Play the "trap found" sound.